 Over the past months, we have written about the five-step framework that has been set in place to help entities fulfill the Revenue from Contracts with Customers.
 Links to the other steps can be found here in succession: Step One, Step Two, Step Three and Step Four.

-If you have any questions or concerns about the implementation of any of these steps or how your business or contract is affected, please feel free to contact us online or by phone at 865-212-4867.
+If you have any questions or concerns about the implementation of these steps or how your business or contract is affected, please feel free to contact us online or by phone at 865-212-4867.